 August is Black Philanthropy Month, a national, coordinated effort to celebrate African American and African-descent giving in all its forms.
 The Community Foundation’s African American Philanthropy Committee and staff are...
 Read More

 At a Glance

 Central Carolina Community Foundation brought On The Table to Richland and Lexington Counties in 2018.
-This is an annual one-day opportunity to gather together over mealtime conversations and discuss what’s great about our community and how we can make it even better.
+This is an annual, one-day opportunity to gather together over mealtime conversations and discuss what’s great about our community and how we can make it even better.
 On the Table participants were excited and passionate about the fresh, innovative ideas to work together and improve our communities.
-To help these ideas become a reality, the Community Foundation is launching Beyond the Table.
+To help these ideas become a reality, the Community Foundation launched Beyond the Table grants.

 Examples of Eligible Activities

-Beyond the Table are grants to nonprofit organizations or individuals with a fiscal sponsorship who are interested in shaping the future of our community.
+Beyond the Table mini-grants are granted to nonprofit organizations or individuals with a fiscal sponsorship who are interested in shaping the future of our community.
 Grant proposals must address at least one of the 10 issues that were identified as a community priority in the On the Table survey.